manyaa1/Multithreaded-Proxy-Server/README.md

 curl -x http://127.0.0.1:8081 http://neverssl.com

 ```
-The prox_log.text file will log all the cache hits and cache misses as shown:
+The proxy_log.text file will log all the cache hits and cache misses as shown:

 ![image](https://github.com/user-attachments/assets/e17532b6-3106-4836-a683-4460ecc2a9cb)

 The server returns the html page in reponse to the client request being made as shown:

 ![image](https://github.com/user-attachments/assets/a9dc8fbf-d1f3-4612-ac63-00d30593474e)

 ### FINAL NOTE